-3.1.3 Capacity-building
+3.1.3 CAPACITY-BUILDING

 A number of UN system entities, including the MEA secretariats, are involved in capacity-building and technology support efforts in the field of environment.
-These include: training, enhancement of centers of excellence; promotion and support of South-South cooperation; exchanges of best practices and lessons learned; and development of partnerships and networks.
-The InforMEA Platform and UNEP Live is a great example.
-UNITAR also has some ground-breaking programmes that are focusing on capacity-building around the 2030 Agenda.
+These include: training, enhancement of centres of excellence; promotion and support of South-South cooperation; exchanges of best practices and lessons learned; and development of partnerships and networks.
+The InforMEA Platform and UNEP Live are two examples.
+UNITAR and IOM also have some ground-breaking programmes that are focusing on capacity-building around the 2030 Agenda and relevant nexus issues.

 Opportunity: EMG could curate these offerings and serve as a gateway to environmental capacity-building courses and programmes.
 The UN system can take innovative and dynamic approaches to support the achievement of the SDGs.
 Ultimately, the aim should not be to develop capacities only in the field of the environment, but rather to enhance coherent policy-making that integrates the environment along with social and economic dimensions in national and regional strategic decision-making processes.
+Addressing crimes that have a serious impact on the environment should continue being an integral part of the efforts aimed at the implementation of the environmental dimension in the sustainable development goals.

-3.2 Thematic Opportunities
+3.2 THEMATIC OPPORTUNITIES